 Below are some of my suggestions for preventing upper respiratory infections.

 Washing your hands, elbow bumps, avoiding touching your face, as well as avoiding people via unnecessary travel and staying home if possible, are all being covered heavily in the news and via health agencies and social media networks.
 Standing at least six feet apart and wearing a face mask can further prevent you and others from getting sick.

 Avoidance and basic hygiene like washing your hands for 20 seconds is important!

 However, what’s not being discussed as readily are ways you can actually build or modulate your immune system.

-While I certainly can’t promise that the following herbs and practices will make you immune to Covid-19, my personal experience tells me that building your immune system has positive impacts for keeping you healthy and for reducing severity of symptoms during an illness.
+While I certainly can’t promise that the following herbs and practices will make you immune to anything that comes your way, my personal experience tells me that building your immune system has positive impacts for keeping you healthy and for reducing severity of symptoms during an illness.

 Astragalus (Astragalus propinquus, syn A. membranaceus)

 Astragalus root is originally from China and is now used extensively by western herbalists.
 For many years astragalus has been my favorite herb for building and modulating the immune system.
 I regularly take it during the winter months.

 This Chinese herb is used in many formulas for upper respiratory viruses, including Jade Screen Formula (used as a preventive).
 I often combine it with other herbs in chai spiced teas.
 Despite astragalus’ popularity and extensive history of use there aren’t a lot of studies on the whole root.
 From limited human clinical trials and from in-vitro studies, we know that astragalus increases the white blood cell count, decreases viral replication, and stimulates the production of T killer cells.1,2